 we know so little."
 Bertrand Russell

-As a general rule it is stated that nothing can travel faster than light.
-On the other side of a supposed Event Horizon, however, it is claimed that nothing can escape the extreme gravitational pull of a Black Hole - not even light - and for this reason Black Holes have not been pictured up until recently, and even these 2019 claims remain controversial.
+As a general rule it is claimed that nothing can travel faster than light, save perhaps for spooky action at a distance.
+Likewise, it is stated that nothing can escape the extreme gravitational pull of a Black Hole — not even light — and for this reason Black Holes have never been pictured ... at least up until now.
+However, these 2019 claims remain controversial.
 See Latest News.
-Also, see the Mathematics page for more of Stephen Crothers work exposing the 'mathmagics' behind so many cosnsensus ideas.
+Also, see the Mathematics page for more of Stephen Crothers work criticising the 'mathmagics' behind so many popular (cosnsensus) science ideas.

 "There is nothing below the 'event horizon' because there is no event horizon.
 What passes for an 'event horizon' is a violation of geometry.
 In the complex mathematical manipulations that produce the black hole line-element, a sphere, centred at the origin of coordinates, is unwittingly moved away from the origin to some other point, at a distance Rc = 2GM/c^2 from the origin, but leaving its centre behind at the origin.
 In precisely this way the two 'singularities' of the black hole are conjured.
 Puzzled, the astronomers and cosmologists call Rc the radius of the 'event horizon' (their 'removable singularity'), and the centre that they unwittingly left behind, their 'physical singularity'.
 They manage to construct a mathematical means, they say, which 'extends' their manifold down to R = 0, the centre they unwittingly left behind, when, in fact, the centre of the relevant sphere is now located at the tip of a vector of length Rc from the origin of coordinates.
 First, moving a sphere and leaving its centre behind is a violation of geometry, so it is not allowed.
 Secondly, all the means they mathematically construct to 'extend' their manifold to R = 0, is an analytic version of the violation of geometry, which requires them, again unwittingly, to make the absolute value of a real number less than zero, which, again, is not allowed.
 The first to commit this major error was David Hilbert.
 The astronomers and cosmologists, on his authority, have followed him down the same garden path."
 Stephen J. Crothers